Skip to main content

 Eligibility

-To be eligible for the Biosciences Hardship Fund, the applicant must a pursuing a PhD degree in the following programs: Biochemistry, Bioengineering, Biology, Biomedical Informatics, Biomedical Physics, Biophysics, Cancer Biology, Chemical and Systems Biology, Developmental Biology, Epidemiology and Clinical Research, Genetics, Health and Research Policy, Immunology, Microbiology and Immunology, Molecular and Cellular Physiology, Neurosciences, Stem Cell and Regenerative Medicine, or Structural Biology.
+To be eligible for the Biosciences Hardship Fund, the applicant must be actively pursuing a PhD degree in the following programs: Biochemistry, Bioengineering, Biology, Biomedical Data Science, Biomedical Physics, Biophysics, Cancer Biology, Chemical and Systems Biology, Developmental Biology, Epidemiology and Clinical Research, Genetics, Health and Research Policy, Immunology, Microbiology and Immunology, Molecular and Cellular Physiology, Neurosciences, Stem Cell and Regenerative Medicine, or Structural Biology.

 Applicants must be in their first six years of PhD study.
 MSTP students who are in their PhD years may also apply.
 For applicable requests, applicants must have previously submitted an Emergency Grant In Aid application.